google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Their once organized and linear thought processes become more erratic and disorganized.
 This can manifest in their speech patterns, leading others to believe that they have developed a thought disorder.

-One possible explanation for this change in communication is that the narcissist’s ego is crumbling, and their sense of self is being shattered.
 As their grandiosity and superiority are challenged, their cognitive processes may become impaired, affecting their ability to express themselves clearly and coherently.

 27. Extreme Self-Doubt

-This intense self-doubt can arise from various factors.
-First, when their narcissistic façade starts to crack, narcissists may start questioning the validity of their accomplishments, talents, and connections.
+When their narcissistic façade starts to crack, narcissists may start questioning the validity of their accomplishments, talents, and connections.
 They may realize that their achievements were fueled by their need for admiration and validation rather than genuine skill or merit.
 This realization can be overwhelming and lead to a profound sense of doubt.

 28. Fear of Loss of Grandiosity